SeungWoonSong/Github_Telegram_Webhook/README.md

 ## Notes

-- Issue-related notifications are sent to `TELEGRAM_DEFAULT_CHAT_ID`.
+- Basic notifications are sent to `TELEGRAM_DEFAULT_CHAT_ID`
-- Development work-related notifications (PR, review, push) are sent to `TELEGRAM_WORK_CHAT_ID`.
+- Mapped notifications are sent to chat rooms specified in `EVENT_CHAT_MAPPING`
-- Make sure all environment variables are set correctly.
+- Make sure all environment variables are set correctly